ZhuBry/LancetDocumentationExample/index.md

 ## Testing
 *How to run tests?*
 ## Benchmarking
 *How to benchmark.
-Brief explanation/reference to the explaining how the benchmark is based* [Benchmarking Repo](https://github.com/nygenome/benchmark/tree/master/virtual_tumor/evaluation)
+Brief explanation/reference to how the benchmark is determined*

+[Benchmarking Repo](https://github.com/nygenome/benchmark/tree/master/virtual_tumor/evaluation)

 <a href="https://zhubry.github.io/LancetDocumentationExample/indel_20220528.performance-plots.pdf" target="_blank">Indel benchmark</a>